OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 Some ASPSPs may require the TPP Client ID to be present in the request headers, this is listed in the table below but may not be required for all implementations.

-TPPs **must** refer to ASPSP developer portals for further information on any rate limit policies, if the headers are supported and any addtional requirements.
+TPPs **must** refer to ASPSP developer portals for further information on any rate limit policies, if the headers are supported and any additional requirements.

 ##### Request Header